 Drug addiction is a condition that affects millions of individuals and their families every day.
 The devastation that drug addiction leaves in its wake can be felt in relationships, careers and the health of the individual struggling with the disease.
 A dependence on illicit or prescription drugs can cause individuals to lose their families, their jobs or even their lives.
-Sadly, the majority of people who suffer from a drug addiction will never seek the help they need.
-Instead of contacting a drug rehab facility, they will remain isolated, falling deeper and deeper into the cycle of addiction.
+Sadly, the majority of people who suffer from drug addiction will never seek the help they need.
+Instead of contacting a drug rehab facility, they remain isolated, falling deeper and deeper into the cycle of addiction.
 But there is hope and healing through drug rehab treatment.

-Experts define drug addiction as a strong, unceasing craving for a drug, even when the individual is aware of the risks and potential harm that the drug can bring about.
-Patients with a drug addiction will exhibit certain signs and symptoms of their condition, including:
+Experts define drug addiction as a strong, unceasing craving for a drug, even when the individual is aware of the harm the drug can bring about.Those who struggle with a drug addiction will exhibit certain signs and symptoms, including:

 Though medical professionals may disagree on the specifics, it is generally agreed that in order to be technically classified as having a drug addiction, individuals must display any one or more of the symptoms above for a period of no less than a year, according to the National Institutes of Health.

-- Heroin addiction.
-This powerful opiate remains one of the most dangerous in the world.
+Heroin addiction — This powerful opiate remains one of the most dangerous in the world.
 The constant fear of overdose, long-term health problems and the risk of contracting HIV/AIDS all make heroin addiction a certified killer.

-- Marijuana addiction.
-While medical professionals debate whether or not marijuana is technically addictive, the drug continues to keep individuals from reaching their full potential and even acts as a gateway drug to more serious substances.
+Marijuana addiction — While medical professionals debate whether or not marijuana is technically addictive, the drug continues to keep individuals from reaching their full potential and even acts as a gateway drug to more serious substances.

-- Cocaine addiction.
-Although cocaine use is nowhere near its peak from the 1980s and 1990s thousands of people each day enter drug rehab in an attempt to break free from the strong psychological pull of cocaine addiction.
+Cocaine addiction — Although cocaine use is nowhere near its peak from the 1980s and 1990s, thousands of people each day enter drug rehab in an attempt to break free from the strong psychological pull of cocaine addiction.

-The problem of drug addiction touches the lives of men and women of all ages and socioeconomic groups.In order to better understand just how deep the problem goes, consider the following:
+Drug addiction touches the lives of men and women of all ages and socioeconomic groups.In order to better understand the depth of the problem, consider the following:

-- Every year, more than 20,000 individuals die as a result of illicit drug use.
+- Every year, more than 570,000 people die as a result of drug use.3

 - In the past 20 years, the number of people living with drug addictions in the United States has increased by 500 percent.